-Ray Hanania offers political commentary, humor, & insight on politics & events in Chicago, Middle East & Arab/Muslim America
+Ray Hanania informed commentary, humor, & insight on politics & issues in Chicago, Middle East & Arab/Muslim America

 TheArabStreet.org Radio & Audio Podcast

 Welcome to Ray Hanania's award winning podcast "The Arab Street" on Middle East & Mainstream Arab American topics Visit www.TheArabStreet.org.

 Ray Hanania is a weekly Op-Ed Columnist and Special Correspondent for the US for the Arab News Newspaper, the largest English Language newspaper in the Middle East.
 Visit the www.ArabNews.com for more info.

 Ray's radio show is broadcast every 2nd Friday in Detroit.
 Listen to the show online using one of these links:

 Check out Ray Hanania's other Podcast also on iTunes, Spotify that addresses American Mainstream Politics at Ray Hanania on Politics.
 Yes, he has two podcasts because he loves both the Middle East and American Mainstream Politics, too.

 Ray Hanania is a veteran award-winning former Chicago City Hall reporter (Daley to Daley 1976-1992), and a weekly Op-Ed Columnist and Special Correspondent for the US with the Arab News at www.ArabNews.com.